- Written by Dr.Mehmet Demircioglu

 While societal views are increasingly accepting of cosmetic interventions, some stigma persists.
 Being prepared for diverse reactions from your social circles is advisable.
 It’s beneficial to have ready responses to possible questions or criticisms and to identify supportive allies who can help counteract negative social pressures.

-What are FUE and FUT Techniques in Beard Transplants?
+FUE and FUT techniques in beard transplants

 The choice between FUE and FUT can significantly impact the transplant process and its outcomes.
-FUE is generally less invasive, reducing the likelihood of noticeable scarring; however, it often demands more time in the surgical chair and may yield fewer follicles for transplantation.
+FUE is generally less invasive, reducing the likelihood of noticeable scarring.
+However, it often demands more time in the surgical chair and may yield fewer follicles for transplantation.
 On the other hand, FUT usually provides a higher density of follicles for transplant but leaves behind a linear scar that can be noticeable if you prefer shorter hairstyles.

 For most beard transplants, the donor’s hair is harvested from the back of the scalp.
 This specific region is often selected for two primary reasons.
 First, the hair in this area is generally resistant to the effects of male pattern baldness due to its genetic predisposition.